 We have arranged local collection points where people can pick-up their aid pack during the two-hour time period when the curfew is released.
 Alternatively, if families are not able to travel for collection, our team would deliver the goods directly to their door.

-We are calling on NGOs, Community Representatives and Friends to accompany us on our purely humanitarian mission as we depart from the UK to deliver aid to those affected by the conflict.
-Our special humanitarian convoy will consist of several trucks loaded with life-saving food, water and medicine and will depart from the Secretariat in Muzaffarabad in Azad Kashmir on Saturday 26th October.
+We called on all NGOs, Community Representatives and Friends to accompany us on our purely humanitarian mission as we departed from the UK to deliver aid to those affected by the conflict.
+Our special humanitarian convoy consisted of several trucks loaded with life-saving food, water and medicine and departed from the Secretariat in Muzaffarabad in Azad Kashmir on Saturday 26th October 2019.

-We will head towards the village of Chakothi (LoC) and deliver aid for the people of Jammu & Kashmir.
-The convoy will be accompanied by the UK Al-Mustafa Response team, National & International Media, International Observers, Human Rights Organisations and UK Muslim Community Representatives.
+We headed towards the village of Chakothi (LoC).
+The convoy was accompanied by the UK Al-Mustafa Response team, National & International Media, International Observers, Human Rights Organisations and UK Muslim Community Representatives.

-In addition the Prime Minister of Azad Kashmir will also be joining us with Baroness Dorothy Thornhill, Lord Hussain including our partnership with Red Cross.
+In addition the Prime Minister of Azad Kashmir also joined us with Baroness Dorothy Thornhill, Lord Hussain including our partnership with Red Cross.

 The current curfew is a regulation requiring the residents of Jammu & Kashmir to remain indoors for most of the day.
 Their outside access is heavily restricted and controlled by military forces.
 With all business coming to a standstill people do not have any financial income as they have not been paid any salaries for months.
 The restriction of movement also caused a shortage of food & medicine as most shops remain closed.
 This shortage in supply led to a massive increase in prices, making it very difficult for poor families to purchase essential food item & medicine.